 When you choose Riley at IU Health for your child’s health, you choose one of the top 10 pediatric urology programs in the nation.
 Our specialists have advanced training in the care and surgical correction of problems with the urinary tract and/or genitalia to provide your child with the highest level of care.

 Through our partnership with the Indiana University School of Medicine, members of our team contribute to pediatric urology research that is dedicated to improving care for children.
 As leaders in their field, our physicians publish original research, textbook chapters and review articles in medical journals.
 Because of our commitment to research, Riley at IU Health provides opportunities for qualified children to get the latest treatments for a variety of conditions through clinical trials.

 Top Ranked Urologic Care

-Riley Children's Health is ranked 3rd in the nation and is the best in the Midwest for pediatric urology care by U.S. News & World Report.
+Riley Children's Health is ranked 3rd in the nation for pediatric urology care by U.S. News & World Report.
 From simple to complex conditions, your child will have an experienced provider who is nationally and/or internationally recognized for their commitment to pediatric urology.

 Conditions & Services

 The board certified pediatric urologists who lead our team are at the forefront of pediatric urology.
 Our physicians perform advanced procedures with proven outcomes.
 We are also committed to advancing pediatric urology with the latest surgical approaches and technologies.
 In fact, the pediatric urology group at Riley at IU Health is world renowned for reconstruction of the bladder, having pioneered and perfected the use of intestine to expand bladders and build continent urinary channels.

 Among the common pediatric urologic conditions we treat are: